Site icon Our Breathing Planet

 Blue Orchard Bee Distribution, Habitat, and Ecology

-For undetermined reasons, even within this area, the fascinating creature shows a strong favoritism for the edges of the forest.
+For undetermined reasons, however, even within this area, the fascinating creature also shows a strong favoritism for the edges of the forest.
 Such an environment provides it with its various needs.
 Those include suitable locations for both its nesting and appropriate food sources.

 Species Sharing Its Range